KtodaZ/RateMySierra/README.md

 The source code for RateMySierra can be found at https://github.com/KtodaZ/RateMySierra and is protected by GNU General Public License v3.0.
 Anyone can view this source code and analyze its contents.

 ###2.
 Disclaimer
+The materials RateMySierra may provide including those such as "Overall Quality", "Helpfulness", "Clarity", "Easiness", "Average Grade", "Hotness" and any other information relating to teacher names are are not owned or controlled by RateMySierra.
 The materials RateMySierra provides are provided "as is".
 RateMySierra makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
 Further, RateMySierra does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials any site it may run on or otherwise relating to such materials or on any sites linked to this site.

 ###3.
 Content of other websites
 Our Service may modify (“run” on) the displayed data of or contain links to third-party web sites or services that are not owned or controlled by RateMySierra.